solidsnakedev/raffle-project/README.md

 $k$ = number of participants that reveal the secret number

-This process can be divided in 3 periods

-#### Secret Period

-Every user commits to:

- 1. send funds to pay for the ticket
- 2. generate a random number, this number is then hashed with an algorithm like sha256
- 3. save the hashed number in the list of secret numbers.

-#### Reveal Period

-At certain point all users are encourage to reveal the secret number so they can get the prize.
-Every user can :

- 1. reveal the secret number if this one match the number is the secret list.

-#### Draw Winner

-Once the reveal period ends, just the users who reveal the secret number can participate and chose an algorithm to select the winner within the list with the collection of all the random numbers.
-One solution could be using the modulo where
-    [a] = list of user that reveal the number
-    [n] = collection of reveal numbers
-     w =  winner
-     i = index of list of user
-     w = sum[n] % [a]

 #### Conclusion

-Although this approach looks feasible and random, this can be quite expensive and slow, due to the fact that every user must reveal the secret number with a new transaction.
+Although this approach looks feasible and truly random, this can be quite expensive and slow, due to the fact that every single user must reveal the secret number by making a new transaction.

-### 2) Oracle
+### 2) Oracle method

 An oracle is a good way to delegate the responsibility of drawing a random number, therefore there must be a verifiable mechanism to trust a third party provider to prove the number is randomly generated.
 A decent solution could be having a oracle script using the VRF function to generate a random number and at the same time the player can prove this number was correctly generated.
 More on this. [link to VRF](https://en.wikipedia.org/wiki/Verifiable_random_function)

-Conclusion:
+#### Conclusion:

 Currently there's no such a thing like VRF function in plutus, therefore you can not build this solution yet.